grafana/writers-toolkit/docs/sources/write/deprecate-remove/index.md

 1. The writer either drafts the PR or reviews and approves the PR and adds a notice of the deprecation in the draft What’s New document.

    Include links, if available.

+## Documentation removal

+Search engines can take time to update their indexes after you remove a page.
+Until search engines update their indexes, users see 404s for the page linked from search results.

+To speed up the re-indexing process, reach out to `@anne.bluntschli` in the `#seo` channel in Slack.
+You need to provide the full URL of the removed page and Anne can then submit it for removal from the search engine index.